Project Details

 Our proposals

-The proposed village will resemble our existing villages and will include up to 700 units of accommodation, including lodges, apartments, Treehouses, Waterside Lodges and Spa Suites, more than 100 indoor and outdoor leisure activities, restaurants and retail outlets, shops, a leisure activity loch, a Local Heritage Centre, an Aqua Sana Forest Spa and the iconic Subtropical Swimming Paradise, all nestled within a carefully created and nurtured woodland.
+The village will resemble our existing villages and will include up to 700 units of accommodation, including lodges, apartments, Treehouses, Waterside Lodges and Spa Suites, more than 100 indoor and outdoor leisure activities, restaurants and retail outlets, shops, a leisure activity loch, a Local Heritage Centre, an Aqua Sana Forest Spa and the iconic Subtropical Swimming Paradise, all nestled within a carefully created and nurtured woodland.

 - February 2025: Proposal of Application Notice submitted